 That’s why an innovation strategy is so essential: it’s an organization’s commitment to a number of policies and actions developed to achieve clear, innovative objectives and goals.

-For law firms, it can define why and how they’ll embrace technology.
+For law firms, it can define why and how they’ll embrace legal design.
 It ensures every team member is on board with the same mission.
 And, ultimately, this mission should involve increasing the value of the firm’s current offerings and align with business strategy.

 Why do you need an innovation strategy?